bhartiy/learnsellacious/pages/28.settings/payment-method/docs.md

 <br>**Search Bar**: Search bar allows you to search for what you want to find.
 Search the payment method according to the name of the payment method.

 ##### Filters
-<br>**Select Status**: The filter will used for searching the payment method according to the status.The status are considered as Trashed, Published, Unpublished and All.
+**Select Status**: The filter will used for searching the payment method according to the status.The status are considered as Trashed, Published, Unpublished and All.
 <br>a) **Trashed**: The payment method which are trashed yet not deleted.
 It is a stage in which the trashed payment method are temporarily deleted for sometime.
 <br>b) **Unpublished**: This status will filter unpublished payment method from catalogue. you’ll be able to view only unpublished payment method.
 published: This status will filter unpublished payment method from catalogue. you’ll be able to view only unpublished payment method.